This article has been updated since it was originally published, on 14th May 2017.

 Polyphenols protect your body’s cells from damage that can lead to cancer and other diseases.
 They can also help to reduce inflammation and improve the flow of blood to the tissues in your body.
 Polyphenols may also affect fertility and ovulation, though experts don’t yet know whether the effects are all positive.

-However in a recent study at the University of California-Irvine researchers warn that excessive consumption of Green Tea may adversely affect fertility.
+Green tea clearly has some great health benefits.
+However, experts advise that people drink it in moderation.
+Firstly, green tea does contain caffeine, which should be avoided in excess.
+Secondly, a 2018 study at the University of California-Irvine researchers warn that excessive consumption of Green Tea may adversely affect fertility.

 The study looks at the effect of green tea on the development and reproduction in fruit fly, and has not specifically tested the effects of green tea on human fertility.